fmarino-ipzs/eid-it-wallet-docs/docs/en/wallet-solution.rst

       - **Description**
       - **Reference**
     * - **iss**
-      - Identifier of the Wallet Provider concatenated with the thumbprint of the JWK in the ``cnf`` parameter.
+      - Identifier of the Wallet Provider concatenated with the thumbprint of the JWK in the ``cnf`` claim.
       - :rfc:`9126` and :rfc:`7519`.
     * - **aud**
       - It MUST be set to the identifier of the Wallet Provider.